Dennis Lee, MD

 If a patient has symptoms that are typical for gallstones, for example, biliary colic, cholecystitis, or pancreatitis, and has gallstones on ultrasonography, little else usually needs to be done to demonstrate that the gallstones are causing the symptoms unless the patient has other complicating medical issues.

-If symptoms are not typical for gallstones there is a possibility that the gallstones are innocent bystanders, and most importantly, removing the gallbladder surgically will not treat the acute problem or prevent further episodes.
-In addition, the real cause of the problem will not be pursued.
+If symptoms are not typical for gallstones there is a possibility that the gallstones are innocent bystanders, and most importantly, removing the gallbladder surgically will not treat the acute problem or prevent further symptoms.
+In addition, the real cause of the symptoms will not be pursued.
 In such a situation, there is a need to obtain further evidence, other than their mere presence, that the gallstones are causing the problem.
 Such evidence can be obtained during an episode or shortly thereafter.

 If ultrasonography can be done during an episode of pain or inflammation caused by gallstones, it may be possible to demonstrate an enlarged gallbladder or bile duct caused by obstruction of the ducts by the gallstone.
 This is likely to require ultrasonography again after the episode has resolved in order to demonstrate that the gallbladder indeed was larger during the episode than before or after the episode.
 It is easier to obtain the necessary ultrasonography if the episode lasts several hours, but it is much more difficult to obtain ultrasonography rapidly enough if the episode lasts only 15 minutes.